gdgnuernberg/arcore-meet-andy/README.md

 # Meet Andy: ARCore Workshop
 You are going to create a small app that uses ARCore to place Andy the green robot into the real world.
 You can then take pictures of those scenes and safe them to your storage.

+## How to use this repository
+* The final result of every single step of the workshop is available as a commit in the workshop branch
+* If you can't follow along or diverted too much, just `git checkout <COMMIT HASH>` of the commit in the workshop branch

 ## Step 0
 * Install Android Studio 3.1 or greater
 * [Enable developer options](https://developer.android.com/studio/debug/dev-options#enable) on your device
 * Install the SceneForm plugin: File -> Settings -> Plugins -> Search for "SceneForm"

 ## Step 1.a: Create the project
+`git checkout 5b6ed9c74d5da3e55d62033ac7d8affd6de0a116`
 * File -> New -> New Project
 * Add No Activity
 * Name "Meet Andy"